-Having exhausted the national legal remedies, the land workers turned to the European Court of Human Rights (ECHR) through the Open Society Justice Initiative (OSJI) and the Greek lawyers Mr Markos Karavias and Mr Vassilis Kerasiotis.
+Having exhausted the national legal remedies, the land workers brought their action before the European Court of Human Rights (ECHR) by the Open Society Justice Initiative (OSJI) and the Greek lawyers Mr Markos Karavias and Mr Vassilis Kerasiotis.
 The case was named Chowdury and Others v.
 Greece.
 In 2017 the ECHR ruled against the Greek state and in favour of the 42 land workers.
-According to the Court, Greece violated article 4 paragraph 2 of the European Convention on Human Rights, as the state failed to protect the workers from human trafficking, labour exploitation and bad labour conditions.
+According to the Court, Greece breached article 4 paragraph 2 of the European Convention on Human Rights, as the state failed to protect the workers from human trafficking, labour exploitation and bad labour conditions.